mariotoffia/FluentDocker/README.md

 In the above example ```Build()``` will return control when the process "postgres" have been started within the container.

 ### Filesystem & Files
-In order to make use of containers, sometimes it is neccesary to mount volumes in the container onto the host or just copy from or to the container.
+In order to make use of containers, sometimes it is necessary to mount volumes in the container onto the host or just copy from or to the container.
 Depending on if you're running machine or docker natively volume mapping have the constraint that it must be reachable from the virtual machine.

-A normal usecase is to have e.g. a webserver serving content on a docker container and the user edits files on the host file system.
+A normal use case is to have e.g. a webserver serving content on a docker container and the user edits files on the host file system.
 In such scenario it is necessary to mount a docker container volume onto the host.
 For example:

 ```cs
      const string html = "<html><head>Hello World</head><body><h1>Hello world</h1></body></html>";